U.S. News Ranks Costa Rica in Top 3 Countries for Investment Globally

-•It includes combined perception analysis and hard data on several variables for greater precision.
+• It includes combined perception analysis and hard data on several variables for greater precision.

-Costa Rica is within the world’s top three best countries to invest, preceded only by Uruguay and Saudi Arabia, according to the fourth edition
+Costa Rica is within the world’s top three best countries to invest, preceded only by Uruguay and Saudi Arabia, according to the

-of The Best Countries to Invest In
+The Best Countries to Invest In

 , published in 2019.*